Wholefully » Recipe Index » dairy free dessert recipes » Easy Vegan Fudge Recipe

 Instructions

-1. Line a small square dish (I use this small square glass food storage container—it's perfect for this batch size) with parchment paper.
+• Line a small square dish (I use this small square food storage container—it's perfect for this batch size) with parchment paper.
 Set aside.

-2. In a small bowl, whisk together the coconut oil, honey or maple syrup, cocoa powder, vanilla, and salt until very smooth.
+• In a small bowl, whisk together ½ cup melted coconut oil, ¼ cup honey or maple syrup, ½ cup unsweetened cocoa powder, ¼ teaspoon vanilla extract, and Pinch of salt until very smooth.
 If the mixture doesn’t come together, heat over very low heat in a small saucepan until very smooth.

-3. Pour mixture into the prepared dish.
-Refrigerate until solid, about an hour, then sprinkle the shredded coconut on top, and cut into 9 small pieces.
+• Pour mixture into the prepared dish.
+Refrigerate until solid, about an hour, then sprinkle Unsweetened shredded coconut on top, and cut into 9 small pieces.
 If you're in a hurry, pop it in the freezer and you'll be ready to go in about half the time—although you might need to use a knife run under hot water to cut through it.

 Notes